EstebanSP23/sp500-stock-performance-analysis/powerbi/screenshots/placeholder.md

-Dashboard screenshots will go here
+Dashboard screenshots for README will be added here.